the-scarllette/graph_entropy/environments/tinytown.md

 # Tinytown Environment Specification

 A discrete environment based on an $n \times m$ grid.
-Each timestep the agent places resources onto empty grid squares, if these resources are in the correct patterns, they can be turned into buildings.
+Each timestep the agent places a resource onto an empty grid square.
-The environment alternates between a _resource phase_ where the agent places a resource on an empty square, and a _building phase_ where the agent converts groups of respurces into a single building.
+The environment alternates between a _resource phase_ where the agent places a resource on an empty square, and a _building phase_ where the agent converts groups of resources into a single building.

 Based on the board game [Tiny Towns](https://www.petermcpherson.com/games/tiny-towns) by Peter McPherson.